samuelpsmith/FTimage/README.md

 Contents:

 -FTimage_App is the binary executable, use this if you don't have python and the dependencies installed.
+(Not uploaded yet due to size).

 -FTimage_Source is the source code.
 You should use this if you have python the dependencies installed and want to make modifications to the core logic of the app.